spacedev-official/discord.py-components/README.md

 This project is open source ⭐.

-Also, there is an [official discord server](https://discord.gg/pKM6stqPxS), so if you have any questions, feel free to ask it on this server.
+Also, there is an [official discord server](https://discord.gg/294KSUxcz2), so if you have any questions, feel free to ask it on this server.

 ## Features

 - You can use message components and handle component interactions easily!
-- Third-party of discord.py.
+- Third-party of pycord.

 ## Docs